suttonbm/suttonbm.github.io/_posts/projects/homebrew/2016-09-04-apfelwein_and_JAOM.md

 Same as the mead.
 It seems like the apfelwein was already pretty much done with fermentation; I measured the SG at 1.000.
 Instead of racking into a single vessel, I decided to split this into two separate jugs.
 My thought process is that I'll probably do half the batch sparkling and dry, and maybe leave the other one still (not sure if I'll backsweeten).
 Plus, I only had one carboy large enough to hold two gallons.

 Since the fermentation appeared to be almost complete, I did top up both gallon jugs with fresh organic apple juice from Central Market.
 Hopefully this will make up for the shortage of juice in primary, while at the same time helping to produce some CO2 to purge oxygen from the carboy.

+#### Update: 9/19/2016
+Pitched a little EC-1118 to make sure this came down the rest of the way in SG.
+Started bubbling like crazy for a few hours, but slowed back down.
+I'm thinking this may have been CO2 coming out of solution due to the yeast particles.

+#### Update: 9/25/2016
+Threw the apfelwein in the fridge to cold crash

+#### Update: 9/26/2016
+Racked to a clean bucket over 2 crushed campden tablets, then separated into two 1-gal carboys.
+Added 1/2tsp K-sorbate in the morning to stabilize.
+Also, added 160mL [Mulling Spice Vodka]({{ base.url }}/2016/09/mulling_spice_vodka/)

+#### Update: 9/28/2016
+Back-sweetened with the following:

+  * "Spiced" Apfelwein - 1/3 cup table sugar
+  * Plain Apfelwein - 1/3 cup dark brown sugar

+Monitoring for renewed fermentation for the next week before bottling.